microsoft/ContosoTraders/demo-scripts/devsecops/overview.md

 1. Navigate to [ContosoTraders github repo](https://github.com/microsoft/ContosoTraders).

-2. Go to the **github/workflows** folder; inside, you'll find the workflow **YAML files** that are used to deploy and set up the resources.
+2. Go to the **github/workflows** folder; here you'll find the workflow **YAML files** that are used to deploy and set up the resources.

     ![image](media/ct2.png)

 3. Here is a quick overview of both workflows.
-If you are interested, you can review the workflow code to get into more details.
+If you are interested, you can review the workflow code for more details.

    **Contoso-traders-provisioning-deployment:**  This workflow provisions Azure resources used for hosting the application and deploys the application and initial data to the provisioned resources.
 It includes everything needed to get the application up and running in an Azure Environment.